impurrial/Impurrial/README.md

 - 🌱 Currently learning C#
 - ✍ I write.
 Technically and journalistically.
 - ❤ Working on a roguelike in Unity.
+- ❤ Working on a React + C# web app.
 <!--End Intro-->